1. Home

 Yes, flood insurance is usually covered in most home insurance policies but it’s worth checking the finer details with your provider.

 The ABI (Association of British Insurers) launched the Flood Re. scheme in 2016, to help those living in flood risk areas find affordable home insurance.
+The scheme estimates that hundreds of thousands of UK homes could be harder to insure due to being at high risk from flooding.
 All home insurance providers in the UK pay into the scheme, with the money raised used to cover homes at risk of flooding.

 Will my credit score affect my home insurance?